Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 "Hey, so they took advantage of Blade regeneration... and **patched** me up with- Pandy's Core Crystal, right?
 Since I have part of her core in me... **I'm a Flesh- no, a Blade Eater!** Or something!
 Huhuhuhuh!"

 "A Blade Eater..."
 Nia wondered, touching her chest.
 Was she that different?
-It occupied her attention so fully she hadn't had time to link the dots!
+It occupied her attention so fully she hadn't had the attention to join the dots!

 Pandoria agreed, "That's right. _That's gotta be why this place is getting to you, too..._"

 Zeke tried to rough it out, "_It's... all good.
 Let's just- **push on!**_" And they lead the way.
 The others didn't say anything.
 Nia stayed back for a little; we know not what she was thinking.

 ---

-> (===Done Start===)

 There was a wall with torches{{footnote: Why does an ether lamp surrounded by ether-drawing particles still have ether to lit it?
 One don't know!}} installed on it blocking their way.
 Nia's breathe was shallow, and she kept touching her chest, feeling her losing strength.